What is the best way to dispose of plastic?

 The report takes into account these environmental measures – climate change, ozone depletion, human toxicity cancer and non-cancer effects, photochemical ozone formation, ionizing radiation, particulate matter, terrestrial acidification, terrestrial eutrophication, marine eutrophication, freshwater eutrophication, ecosystem toxicity, resource depletion, fossil and abiotic, and depletion of water resource.

-- The IBA (Incinerator Bottom Ash) and other waste by products of incineration can be recycled and re-used for applications like construction, and bulk fill (thisiseco.co.uk), or road sub layers (printwaste.co.uk)
+The IBA (Incinerator Bottom Ash) and other waste by products of incineration can be recycled and re-used for applications like construction, and bulk fill (thisiseco.co.uk), or road sub layers (printwaste.co.uk)

 Economic Considerations When Disposing Of Plastic

-- How expensive each waste management option is depends on the city and local conditions.
+How expensive each waste management option is depends on the city and local conditions.
 Some figures indicate recycling is cheapest per ton, followed by landfill, and then incineration.
 But, costs per ton in each location can vary, and can also change over time because of different variables and factors and conditions

 Incineration can be expensive in terms of capital and raw costs, but, there needs to be some consideration that plastic tends to provide good/dense energy when burnt (because it is generally made with fossil fuels) – so, waste for energy incineration may be more economically viable than letting plastic that can’t be recycled sit in landfill in some instances (just as one example).

-Recycling processes can often lead to products of lower quality and economic value — often termed ‘downcycling’”
+Recycling processes can often lead to products of lower quality and economic value — often termed ‘downcycling’

-Potential Human Health Impact Of Disposing Of Plastic In Different Ways
+Human Health Considerations When Disposing Of Plastic

 Practical Considerations For Disposing Of Plastic